 At Terra Community College, we don’t believe in letting our students go through their academic programs alone.
 Our academic advisors help students explore their educational goals, plan their program of study and schedule classes.

-Students are assigned advisors during their first quarter of enrollment.
-To help you better understand your roles and responsibilities in the advising process, and those of advisors, please read Terra's Statement of Advising Roles and Responsibilities.
+Students are assigned advisors during their first semester of enrollment.
+To help you better understand your roles and responsibilities in the advising process, and those of advisors, please read Terra's Statement of Advising Roles and Responsibilities below.

 Terra Community College